slimykat/DesignWeaver/README.md

 DesignWeaver is an AI-enabled product design interface for novice user.
 Generative AI has enabled novice designers to quickly create professional-looking visual representations for product concepts.
 However, novices also have limited domain knowledge that could constrain their ability to write prompts that effectively explore a product design space.
 DesignWeaver aims to help them generate prompts for a text-to-image model by surfacing key design dimensions from generated images.

-Bellow described the setup instruction for the Web Application.
+Bellow, we described the setup instruction for the Web Application.

 ## Setting Up the Environment
 To setup, you will need to have a working Firebase project, generate `.env` that contains your OpenAI API key and other certification keys, and download the necessary packages.
 ### Step 1: Create a Firebase project
-By default, the application stores both the metadata and generated png on [Firebase]() ([Official Doc]()).
-Please use your own account to start a project and enable Realtime Database and Starge.
+By default, both the loged data and generated images are stored in [Firebase](https://firebase.google.com/docs).
+Use your own account to start a project and enable Realtime Database and Starge.

 #### Realtime Database